daveqr/urban-thread/README.md

 # E-commerce Sample Project

 This project is a basic work-in-progress e-commerce example with two frontend implementations: one using Angular and the other using React.
 Both offer the same functionality.
-The backend, built with Express.js and MongoDB, serves as a REST API returning HAL+JSON, facilitating integration with various clients.
+The backend, built with Express.js and SQLLite, serves as a REST API returning HAL+JSON, facilitating integration with various clients.

 ## Project Structure